 Why is Tesla doing this?
 As Mic noted earlier this week, "Tesla is not a charity, which is why there's an upside for them as well.
 While Tesla is currently dominating the electric car market, it still wants to increase the size of that market overall.
 Last year, the company sold 22,500 cars.
 But if the interest in and demand for electric cars rise, Tesla can easily boost that number."

 In order to do so, Tesla has identified who they actually need to attack.
 "Our true competition is not the small trickle of non-Tesla electric cars being produced, but rather the enormous flood of gasoline cars pouring out of the world's factories every day," Musk said.
 "We believe that Tesla, other companies making electric cars, and the world would all benefit from a common, rapidly-evolving technology platform."

 If Tesla's patented technology boosts other electric car makers' growth, they can work together to increase consumer demand and take away gasoline cars' market share — and everyone wins (well, except gasoline cars).

 Better together: While Musk's decision will have long-term repercussions on the automobile industry, there are some immediate benefits as well.
 For instance, if other electric car makers decide to adopt the Supercharger system, they can help expand the Supercharger network and subsidize the costs.
-There are currently 97 Supercharger stations in North America, but only 20 in Europe and three in Asia.
+Mic noted on Tuesday that there are currently 97 Supercharger stations in North America, but only 20 in Europe and three in Asia.
 Tesla's plan is to increase coverage in the United States and Canada to 98% by 2015, an ambitious goal that could use a lot of help from other car makers.

 Current 2014 coverage.
 Image Credit: Tesla